MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-27-jan-zehrfeld.markdown

 <span class="important">Sometimes I'm inspired, sometimes not.</span> There are not many days in a year that I have this time to do this.
 Sometimes it takes me a day or something to collect all the ideas or to go on from one idea to finish a song.
 Sometimes it takes me a couple of days and it's not even finished and I have to come back to it later.
 Sometimes it takes even more than a year or even more.
 {: .interviewee }

-One of the songs on the last album [*Breaking Brain*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://itunes.apple.com/us/album/breaking-brain/id1043463853), there is a song called *Smoochy Borg Funk* that the basic idea was something I wanted to use for [*Tank Goodness*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://itunes.apple.com/us/album/tank-goodness/id948140673), which was over 3 years ago.
+One of the songs on the last album [*Breaking Brain*&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://itunes.apple.com/us/album/breaking-brain/id1043463853), there is a song called *Smoochy Borg Funk* that the basic idea was something I wanted to use for [*Tank Goodness*&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://itunes.apple.com/us/album/tank-goodness/id948140673), which was over 3 years ago.
 Then one part was missing and I didn't know what other part would finish the song.
 It was missing an idea.
 So I came back to it years later and then I finished it.
 {: .interviewee }

 Or, the the mustafari song, *Mustafari Likes Di Carnival* from *Tank Goodness* also, was quite a long process.
 When the song was finished, still the intro was not there.
 The intro I wrote one year later, or half a year later, when I had lots of time.